 I’ve created a visual timeline of the MCU to help you see where all of the pieces fall in line and create that timeline for you.
 This timeline includes Phase 1, 2, 3, and parts of 4 in perfect viewing order.
 Here’s how to watch all the Marvel movies in the perfect order.

-With Avengers: Infinity War coming out in May, I wanted to make sure to fill in any gaps in the timeline so you have all the background in the MCU.
+With Avengers: Endgame coming out in April, I wanted to make sure to fill in any gaps in the timeline so you have all the background in the MCU.

 Movies are in black, TV shows in red, one-shots and webisodes in gray.